 Charles is regarded as one of the world's leading authorities on Michael Jackson.
-Having written about the star for various publications and contributed to two best-selling biographies, his work has been praised by Jackson's family, friends and colleagues.
+He has written about the star for numerous publications, contributed to two best-selling biographies and been referenced in several others.
+His work has been praised by Jackson's family, friends and colleagues.

 His intricately researched features on particular chapters in Jackson's life, from the recording of his last music video to his devastating 2005 trial, have led to a string of interviews for television and radio stations across Europe and America.

 At just 20 years old Charles began using his network of insider sources to provide Michael Jackson scoops to one of the UK's biggest newspapers, The Sun.
 He was the only journalist to be tipped off by the star's team that he was about to descend on the UK in 2009 to announce his now infamous 'This Is It' comeback concerts.
 Using Charles' information, The Sun was able to snap exclusive pictures of Jackson disembarking his private jet at a secluded airstrip in Luton.